mahathir68/Library_Management_System/README.md

 - **Book Management**: Allows the librarian to enter, update, delete, and display book information.
 - **User Management**: Facilitates the management of users who borrow books.
 - **Borrowing System**: Tracks books borrowed by users.
-- **Database Management**: Information on books, users, and librarians is stored in separate databases.
+- **Database Management**: Information of books, users, and librarians is stored in separate tables.

 ---